 We could stop there but the majority of theologians don’t even interpret these verses in this way.

-The majority of Biblical scholars don’t believe that Jesus is even being literal when he says to buy swords.5 James Edwards, in his commentary on Luke says, “‘Buy a sword’ is a metaphor of admonition and preparedness, not a sanction for violence and retaliation, and certainly not a sanction to spread the gospel by violence.
+The majority of Biblical scholars don’t believe that Jesus is even being literal when he says to buy swords.5 William Klassen says, if Jesus was being literal it “subverts everything else Luke records about the nature of Christ’s kingdom.”6 James Edwards, in his commentary on Luke says, “‘Buy a sword’ is a metaphor of admonition and preparedness, not a sanction for violence and retaliation, and certainly not a sanction to spread the gospel by violence.
 If Jesus were a Zealot, ‘sword’ might conceivably be taken literally, but nothing in his ministry or teaching identifies him with this militant movement.
 A literal understanding of ‘sword’ would render the majority of Jesus’ teaching in chap.
 6 null and void, including his testimony to being a servant leader immediately prior to this (vv.
 26–27).
 Had Jesus intended the Twelve to take up real swords, would he have reprimanded the disciples for calling down fire on Samaria (9:54–55) or for resorting to swords (“No more of this!” v.
 51) when he was arrested?”
-6 Joel Green in his commentary says, “In v 38, then, the apostles manifest their dullness when they suppose that Jesus opposes his own extensive and emphatic teaching by encouraging them actually to possess (or to purchase) weaponry.”
-7 These are just two examples of many that claim that Jesus wasn’t literally telling his disciples to buy weapons.8 9
+7 Joel Green in his commentary says, “In v 38, then, the apostles manifest their dullness when they suppose that Jesus opposes his own extensive and emphatic teaching by encouraging them actually to possess (or to purchase) weaponry.”
+8 These are just a few examples of many that claim that Jesus wasn’t literally telling his disciples to buy weapons.9 10

 After Jesus states that he must fulfill the prophecy of Isaiah the story continues: